Continuum Cascade Model: Branching Random Walk for Traveling Wave: Introduction

+For the above illustrative picture Fig. \ref{continuum} we have a tree with 10 links and 11 vertices.
+Six of these vertices (closed circles in Fig. \ref{continuum}) are terminal, that is, there are no links emanating from them.
+It is convenient to utilize a more traditional way of plotting trees; the cascade tree pictured Fig. \ref{continuum} is presented on Fig. \ref{tree}.
+The size, the number of terminal vertices, the heght etc. in trees generated by the continuum cascade model fluctuate from realization to realization.
+In this paper we study the asymptotic probability distribution of the longest chain length (the height) of the continuum cascade model.

+{\bf Remark 1} The expected length of the longest chain length of the original cascade model is obtained recently with an interesting correction term to the constant $e$ \cite{fk, mr}.

-Our recursion (\ref{eq:height2}), given in \cite{ik}, seems to be very typical like the Fisher-KPP equation.
-Actually it is pointed out that our continuum cascade model is also studied under the name of Poisson weighted infinite tree (PWIT, \cite{af, as, gab}).
+{\bf Remark 2} It is pointed out \cite{gab} that our continuum cascade model is also studied under the name of Poisson weighted infinite tree (PWIT), \cite{af, as}) in probabilistic combinatorial optimization.
 The closure of vertex 1 in the cascade model converges in distribution to the PWIT as $n$ tends to infinity \cite{gab}.
-The expected position of the wave front and the finite width of the wave front for our continuum cascade is obtained for the the PWIT mathematically \cite{af}, independently from the mathematical study \cite{aidekon} and independently from our intuitive physical study \cite{ik}.

-Extending the argument on 1-dimensional random sequential packing (\cite{renyi}), we have the random sequential bisection of intervals \cite{si} (continuum binary search tree), which has an analogous asymptotic behavior to the binary search tree of $n$ keys for the sorting algorithms \cite{devroye, robson}.
-The nonlinear recursion for the probability distribution of the minimum of gaps generated by 1-dimensional random sequential packing \cite{itoh0, itoh} is developed to the nonlinear recursion for the probability distribution \cite{robson,si} of the height of binary search tree.
-Assuming the traveling wave solution for the Hattori and Ochiai conjecture \cite{ho1, ho2, km}, the correction term in the asymptotic expected height of continuum binary search tree is obtained in \cite{km}.
-The correction term is also obtained mathematically \cite{drmota, reed, szz} without using the assumption.
-Like the case of binary search tree, making continuum model gives a natural mathematical arguments for the original cascade model.
+{\bf Remark 3} In making the continuum cascade model we extended the ideas on random sequential bisection model \cite{si,km,mk} which is a continuum binary search tree.
+The random sequential bisection model gives an analogous asymptotic behavior to the binary search tree of $n$ keys for the sorting algorithms \cite{devroye, robson}.
+Applying the KPP velocity selection principle to the Hattori and Ochiai conjecture \cite{ho1, ho2, km} for the random sequential bisection, the correction term in the asymptotic expected height of the random sequential bisection is given in \cite{km}.
+The correction term for the expected height of binary search tree is obtained mathematically \cite{reed} ( see also \cite{drmota, szz}).
+The pick up stick model \cite{szz} analyzed by using the generating function makes a bridge between the random sequential bisection model and the binary search tree.